mforets/mforets.github.io/submitted.md

 ---
 layout: page
-title: "Submitted papers"
+title: "Preprints"
 ---

-Papers which have been submitted for review.
+Papers which have been submitted to a reviewing committee.

 ---